 The following principle refinements provide a series of steps to identify, preserve, and expand the open-space framework consisting of Designated Open Spaces and Pathways.

-The key components of the open-space framework - quadrangles, axes, promenades, and greens - are covered as well.
+The key components of the open-space framework - quadrangles, axes, promenades, greens, and natural areas - are covered as well.

 The principle refinements also identify key considerations for landscape design.

 Designated Open Spaces